pelite376/pelite.github.io/UX_Overview_Final.md

 (1 paragraph) Present your digital mockup.
 Convey the critical aspects of your design, including your two primary tasks.
 Briefly discuss any changes you needed to make as you switched to your digital tools instead of paper.
 Briefly discuss any changes you made in response to critique.
 Include descriptions of how your design supports each of your primary tasks (e.g., one paragraph per task).

 ## The Digital Design
 Our group's design, fortunately, was relatively easy to convert directly to a digital mockup with no necessary changes.
 As for our mockup, we still have yet to figure out how to allow users to actually draw/type content into the interface, but we have, at the least, implemented each of the buttons to have a follow-up screen.
-One small difference, not mentioned in our paper prototype, is our decision to add a "search" feature in the politician screen, so that users can easily find a politician's information if they already know them by name.
-As of yet, this is a "dead" feature that is not critical towards accomplishing our desired tasks, but it can be easily implemented in our mockup later.
+Though we have added a "search" feature in the politician screen, so that users can easily find a politician's information if they already know them by name, this is a "dead" feature that is not critical towards accomplishing our desired tasks, but it can be easily implemented in our mockup later.
 Additionally, our politician screen currently displays the information of a single politician, many times over, but we feel as though this gives users enough of an idea how the design works.
 Overall, our paper and digital designs are very similar.

 ## Overview